vlipovetskii/refined.gradle/README.md

 # refined.gradle

-Set of gradle script templates and samples to illustrate "Refined Gradle" approach.
+Set of gradle script templates and samples to illustrate "Refined" Gradle approach.